HalloSouf/HalloSouf/README.md

 ## Hey there!

-My name is Soufiane, and I'm a 17-year-old ICT-student at Windesheim Flevoland located in the Netherlands.
-At the moment I'm expanding my skills on different areas such as frontend & backend.
-If you have any questions, you can reach my by e-mail or add me on Discord **HalloSouf#9342**.
-If you want to support me in any way, you can give a little donation on [paypal](https://www.paypal.com/paypalme/hallosouf)
+Hello there, my name is Soufiane.
+Most of my friends just call me Souf.
+I am a 17-years-old ICT-student at Windesheim Flevoland located in the Netherlands.
+My interests are now focussed on full-stack webdevelopment.

+If you have any question adressed to me, feel free to ask them by e-email or Discord which is **HalloSouf#9342**.
+If you want to support my projects, feel free for an one-time donation on [paypal](https://www.paypal.com/paypalme/hallosouf)